matplotlib/matplotlib/INSTALL.rst

    GTK3 is not supported on Windows.

-   For support for other backend, LaTeX rendering, animation input/output and larger selection of file format, you may need to install `additional dependencies <_install_requirements>`.
+   For support for other backends, LaTeX rendering, animation input/output and a larger selection of file formats, you may need to install `additional dependencies <_install_requirements>`_.

 .. _install_from_source: